 Significant problems occur when your strategy fails to align with what really makes you happy.
 If you allocate time and talent to whoever screams the loudest and offers the fastest reward, you set yourself up for an uncertain and unfulfilling future.

 Many people are confused about the relationship between incentives and motivation.
-It’s generally accepted that satisfaction and dissatisfaction are separate, independent measures, which explains why you may love and hate your job at the same time.
+It’s generally accepted that satisfaction and dissatisfaction are separate, independent measures, which explains why you may love and hate your job or business at the same time.

 Psychologist Frederick Herzberg’s theory of motivation identifies two work factors that cause dissatisfaction: hygiene and motivation.

-Hygiene factors include status, compensation (salary and benefits), job security, safe and comfortable work conditions, company policies and supervisory practices.
+Hygiene factors include status, compensation (money and benefits), job security, safe and comfortable work conditions, company policies and supervisory practices.
 With these factors in place, you’re generally satisfied with your work.
 You may not love your job, but you won’t hate it, either.

 Motivation factors include challenging work, recognition, responsibility and personal growth — all of which allow you to feel that you’re making a meaningful contribution.
 You are motivated by the intrinsic conditions of the work itself.